-- 1. Be aware that most sexual assaults are committed by non-strangers in familiar social situations. - 2.
-Be aware that perpetrators often target intoxicated individuals and/or use alcohol to facilitate assault.
-Don't leave a drink (alcoholic or otherwise) unattended.
-People should only accept drinks which were poured in front of them or they opened themselves, and have not been left unattended at any time. - 3.
-If a person chooses to drink, consuming from sealed, premeasured, regulated alcohol containers (i.e.: domestic beer or wine in cans or bottles) is safer than pouring an unmeasured mixed drink or consuming from open source containers such as punch bowls where the alcohol content may not be known. - 4.
-Trust instincts.
-If a person is uncomfortable in a situation, then they should trust their 'gut' reaction and get out of that situation as soon as possible. - When going to social gatherings, a person should go with a group of friends.
+- reaction and get out of that situation as soon as possible. - 5.
+When going to social gatherings, a person should go with a group of friends.
 They should arrive together, check in with each other throughout the evening, and leave together. - 6.
-Watch out for friends and vice versa. - 7.
-Encourage group activities in the early stages of any relationship.
+Watch out for friends and vice versa. - Encourage group activities in the early stages of any relationship.
 A person should not leave an event with someone they just met or don't know well. - 8.
-All campus community members should know that they have the right to set limits on sexual activity or to say no to sexual activity, whether or not they have previously had sexual contact with someone. - If someone is overheard talking about taking advantage of a partner sexually, a bystander should let that person know they heard it, and that it is wrong, and likely criminal behavior.
+All campus community members should know that they have the right to set limits on sexual activity or to say no to sexual activity, whether or not they have previously had sexual contact with someone. - 9.
+If someone is overheard talking about taking advantage of a partner sexually, a bystander should let that person know they heard it, and that it is wrong, and likely criminal behavior.
 If someone seems to be intentionally trying to get a person drunk, they should alert their friends, a bartender or party host, and remove themselves from the situation immediately.
-If they find they are more intoxicated than they should be given the amount of alcohol they have consumed, or if they experience symptoms that are not normally associated with alcohol, call 9-1-1.

-10. Students with questions about their own or a friend's potential exposure to an illicit substance should contact the UNC Charlotte Police Department or the local police department.
+If they find they are more intoxicated than they should be given the amount of alcohol they have consumed, or if they experience symptoms that are not normally associated with alcohol, call 9-1-1. - 10.
+Students with questions about their own or a friend's potential exposure to an illicit substance should contact the UNC Charlotte Police Department or the local police department.